 Well, it's the old boy's birthday, and so here's a small tribute to his tumultuous life and prolific output.
 If he had lived today, he wouldn't be able to practice his big architecture - being unregistered - he'd be on meds and living in West Hollywood licensing furniture designs.
 A (quasi) fictional account of his life is portrayed in the book "The Women" by T.C.
 Boyle, which captures the flavor of his life and his UU philosophical origins (Walden, Thoreau) that played out in his architectural projects using "organic architecture".
-Wonderful interview with Tom Boyle and his exploration of the essentially narcissistic character of FLLW is here.
+A background article about Tom Boyle and his exploration of the essentially narcissistic character of FLLW is here.

 I got to know his work at Taliesin West during my workshop in Arcosanti in 1978, as well as during a tour of the Arizona Biltmore.
 Built as one of Phoenix’s first resorts in 1929, the Arizona Biltmore was constructed in grand form by brothers Albert, Charles and Warren McArthur.
 Frank Lloyd Wright served as the consulting architect, and the Arizona Biltmore remains one of the only existing hotels in the world to benefit from his influence.
 That includes his Sprites in the garden.
 A real brief history on his career is here.